Tennessee's 10th Senate district

 Tennessee's 10th Senate district is one of 33 districts in the Tennessee Senate.
 It has been represented by Republican Todd Gardenhire since 2012, succeeding Democrat Andy Berke.

 Geography

-District 10 is based in Chattanooga, covering most of the city proper as well as the nearby communities of East Ridge, South Cleveland, Wildwood Lake, and some of Red Bank.
+District 10 is based in part of Chattanooga, covering most of the city proper the district includes the counties of Bledsoe, Marion, Sequatchie Counties.
+It also includes part of Hamilton County which is where Chattanooga.

-The district is located largely within Tennessee's 3rd congressional district, with a small portion extending into the 4th district.
-It overlaps with the 22nd, 24th, 26th, 27th, 28th, 29th, and 30th districts of the Tennessee House of Representatives, and borders the state of Georgia.
+The district is located largely within Tennessee's 4th congressional district, with the Chattanooga portion in the 3rd district.
+It borders the state of Georgia.

 Recent election results

 Tennessee Senators are elected to staggered four-year terms, with odd-numbered districts holding elections in midterm years and even-numbered districts holding elections in presidential years.